ingo-eichhorst/claude-wire/README.md

 ## Quick Start

 0. Find the location of claude-coder javascript file:
    - `npm root -g`
    - apend: "/@anthropic-ai/claude-code/cli.mjs"
    - It gives you the path, like: /usr/local/lib/node_modules/@anthropic-ai/claude-code/cli.mjs

 1. Find the location of claude wire:
    - `pwd`
    - It gives you the path, append index.js
    - Like: /Users/me/claude-wire/index.js

-2. Navigate to the repo you want to investigate as usual
+2. Navigate to the repo you want to use in you claude coder session - as usual

 3. Start your Node.js application with the monitor: